kriswill/snowglobe-lib/readme.md

 # Getting Started

 Supported Architectures:
-- x86_64-linux - yes (fully supported)
+- x86_64-linux
-- aarch64-linux - no (support planned)
+- aarch64-linux (some packages may not build)
-- riscv-linux - no

 # Add to an independent flake